Home/ Proactive & Preventive Care/Gum Disease Treatment and Periodontal Care

 Treatment options will vary depending on the stages of the disease.
 In the early stages, office visits at least twice a year and routine dental cleanings may suffice.
 Deeper cleanings (described below), also known as scaling and root planing, can be necessary for more severe cases.
 Occasionally, antibiotics or laser periodontal therapy might be utilized.
 Minimally invasive laser treatment can help provide a stronger seal between the gums and teeth and speed up the healing process after gum treatment.

-Periodontal surgery, such as pocket reduction and gum grafting, may be best for more severe cases.
 Our team can meet with you to determine which treatment option is right for you.

 What Does A Deep Cleaning Involve?